Transform leftover turkey (or rotisserie chicken!) into a top-rated recipe for Leftover Turkey Pot Pie with Cheddar Biscuit Crust.

 - Add the buttermilk and stir just until a dough forms.
 Drop the biscuit dough onto the pot pie filling in 8 large mounds, leaving spaces between biscuits.

-- Bake until the biscuits are puffed and golden brown and the filling is bubbling, 35 to 40 minutes.
+- Bake the pot pie until the biscuits are puffed and golden brown and the filling is bubbling, 35 to 40 minutes.
 Let stand 10 minutes before serving.

 - Place the baking dish on a sheet tray before baking in the event any filling spills over.